josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/⚖️_architecture_of_complicity.md

 When harm surfaces, enforcement mechanisms focus on the actor within immediate jurisdiction.

-The sponsor remains:
+Sponsorship at that level remains:

 - legally complex,
 - politically sensitive,
 - or evidentially diffuse.

-Distance becomes protection.
+Distance can function as a form of protection.

 ---

-## 🧿 V. Selective Visibility and Archival Boundaries
+## 🧿 Selective Visibility and Archival Boundaries

 Accountability depends on what can be: